-Still, as you hike through the rainforest you’ll see the reservoir along with ruins of dams, pumping stations, and trenches.
+Still, as you do this Antigua rainforest hike you’ll see the reservoir along with ruins of dams, pumping stations, and trenches.

-While there are a number of trails to choose from — including a five-hour hike that takes you to Rendezvous Bay Beach — I opt for Signal Hil.
+While there are a number of trails to choose from — including a five-hour hike that takes you to Rendezvous Bay Beach — I opt for Signal Hill.

 While the ending is noteworthy, the trek itself is lovely, too.